-Period Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Program Approximate Dollar Value of Shares that May Yet Be Purchased Under the Program (2) October 1 through October 31, 2013 5,100 \$ 51.96 5,100 \$109,665,000 November 1 through November 30, 2013 3,769(1) 59.61 - 109,665,000 December 1 through December 31, 2013 1,572(1) 64.51 - 109,665,000 Total 10,441 \$ 56.61 5,100
+Period Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Program Approximate Dollar Value of Shares that May Yet Be Purchased Under the Program (2) October 1 through October 31, 2013 5,100 \$51.96 5,100 \$109,665,000 November 1 through November 30, 2013 3,769(1) 59.61 109,665,000 December 1 through December 31, 2013 1,572(1) 64.51 109,665,000 Total 10,441 \$56.61 5,100

-(1) Pursuant to our 2005 Equity and Performance Incentive Plan, as amended (the "2005 Incentive Plan"), we granted restricted share awards ("RSAs").
+- (1) Pursuant to our 2005 Equity and Performance Incentive Plan, as amended (the "2005 Incentive Plan"), we granted restricted share awards ("RSAs").
 These awards have requisite service periods of three years and vest in increments of 33% on the anniversary of the grant date.
 Under each arrangement, stock is issued without direct cost to the employee.
 Under the terms of the Transaction Agreement with S1, upon the acquisition, the S1 Transaction RSAs were converted to RSAs of the Company's stock.
 These awards have requisite service periods of four years and vest in increments of 25% on the anniversary of the original grant date of November 9, 2011.
 During the three months ended December 31, 2013, 16,683 RSAs vested.
-We withheld 5,341 shares to pay the employees' portion of applicable withholding taxes.

-(2) Approximate dollar value remaining based upon the closing stock price on December 31, 2013.
+We withheld 5,341 shares to pay the employees' portion of applicable withholding taxes. - (2) Approximate dollar value remaining based upon the closing stock price on December 31, 2013.

 In fiscal 2005, we announced that our Board of Directors approved a stock repurchase program authorizing us, from time to time as market and business conditions warrant, to acquire up to \$80 million of our common stock, and that we intended to use existing cash and cash equivalents to fund these repurchases.
-Our Board of Directors approved an increase of \$30 million, \$100 million, and \$52.1 million.
+Our Board of Directors approved an increase of \$30 million, \$100 million, and \$52.1 million to the stock repurchase program in May 2006, March 2007 and February 2012, respectively, bringing the total of the approved program to \$262.1 million.
 On September 13, 2012, our Board of Directors approved the repurchase of up to 2,500,000 shares of the Company's common stock, or up to \$113.0 million, in place of the remaining repurchase amounts previously authorized.
 In July, 2013, our Board of Directors approved an additional \$100 million for stock repurchases.
 Approximately \$109.7 million remains available at December 31, 2013.
-On February 24, 2014, the Company's Board of Directors approved an additional \$100 million for the stock repurchase of common stock.
-In March 2005, our Board of Directors approved a plan under Rule 10b5-1 of the Securities Exchange Act of 1934 to facilitate the repurchases of common stock under the existing stock repurchase program.
+On February 24, 2014, the Company's Board of Directors approved an additional \$100 million for the stock repurchase program.
+There is no guarantee as to the exact number of shares that will be repurchased by us.
+Repurchased shares are returned to the status of authorized but unissued shares of common stock.
+In March 2005, our Board of Directors approved a plan under Rule 10b5-1 of the Securities Exchange Act of 1934 to facilitate the repurchase of shares of common stock under the existing stock repurchase program.
 Under our Rule 10b5-1 plan, we have delegated authority over the timing and amount of repurchases to an independent broker who does not have access to inside information about the Company.
 Rule 10b5-1 allows us, through the independent broker, to purchase shares at times when we ordinarily would not be in the market because of self-imposed trading blackout periods, such as the time immediately preceding the end of the fiscal quarter through a period three business days following our quarterly earnings release.